 As you can see there are many contraceptive options to choose from, and if you include FAMs in your arsenal of protection, you can even use different methods at different times.

 Unfortunately, we don’t have very good studies on the actual failure rates of various combined methods of birth control.
-There are mathematical predictions of effectiveness58, but we would like to see actual failure studies rather than theory.
+There are mathematical predictions of effectiveness, but we would like to see actual failure studies rather than theory.

 It is a good idea to have a full panel of tests, including an HIV test, before marriage, and test for HIV again after the HIV window has passed.
 The HIV window is a period of time after exposure when HIV cannot yet be detected, and the length of the window varies with the sensitivity of the test.
 If you and your spouse pass both tests, and neither of you is stepping out, it is probably safe to discontinue condom use.

 Another wise precaution is to obtain vaccines before marriage.
-Right now, the HPV59 and hepatitis vaccines are available, and in the future, more vaccines will become available.
+Right now, the HPV and hepatitis vaccines are available, and in the future, more vaccines will become available.
 Someday there may even be an HIV vaccine.